Tenerife: Government

 Tenerife is an autonomous territory of Spain.
 The island has a tiered-government system and a special status within the European Union in which it holds lower tax rates compared to other regions.
 Santa Cruz is the seat of half of the regional government departments and parliament and it is there that the governor is elected by the Canarian people.
 Afterwards, they are appointed by Madrid.
 There are fifteen members of parliament who work together in passing legislation, organising budgets and improving the economy.

 Municipalities

 The island, itself part of a Spanish province named Santa Cruz de Tenerife, is divided administratively into 31 municipalities.
+It is the island with the most municipalities in the Canary archipelago.

 Only three municipalities are landlocked: Tegueste, El Tanque and Vilaflor.
 Vilaflor is the municipality with the highest altitude in the Canaries (its capital is 1400 m high).

 The largest municipality with an area of 207.31 km2 is La Orotava, which covers much of the Teide National Park.
 The smallest town on the island and of the archipelago is Puerto de la Cruz, with an area of just 8.73 km2.

 It is also common to find internal division, in that some cities make up a metropolitan area within a municipality, notably the cities of Santa Cruz and La Laguna.

 Below is an alphabetical list of all the municipalities on the island: